Joseph Bitangcol: Career

-Sef started when he joined the reality talent search of ABS-CBN which is Star Circle Quest in 2004.
-He made it to the Top 10 or "Magic Circle of 10", but unfortunately, he didn't make it to the final 5, or "Magic Circle of 5".
+He started when he joined the reality talent search of ABS-CBN which is Star Circle Quest in 2004.
+He made it to the Top 10 or "Magic Circle of 10", but he did not make it to the final 5, or "Magic Circle of 5".

 After the contest, he became part of ABS-CBN's Star Magic.
 He starred in the youth oriented program SCQ Reload with co-former questors and in horror-fantasy series Spirits which was directed by Chito Rono.
 In 2006, he did his first movie with Star Cinema, entitled D' Lucky Ones, paired with Sandara Park.

 Career on GMA Network

-After his contract with ABS-CBN expired, he decided to leave his home grown network and sign another exclusive contract on its rival station GMA Network under GMA Artist Center.
+After his contract with ABS-CBN expired, he decided to leave his home grown network and sign another exclusive contract on its rival station GMA Network under GMA Artist Center (now Sparkle GMA Artist Center.
 There he portrayed a role in drama series Babangon Ako't Dudurugin Kita.
-He also had a special participation in Yasmien Kurdi's TV drama titled Saan Darating Ang Umaga?, on the same network.
+He also had a special participation in Yasmien Kurdi's TV drama titled Saan Darating ang Umaga?, on the same network.

 He is part of the new indie film with Polo Ravales titled Walang Kawala produces by D.M.B Entertainment Inc..